jean-pierreBoth/annembed/README.md

  time : 34s

-- The estimated intrinsic dimension of the data is 20.9 with standard deviation depending on points : 11.8
+- The estimated intrinsic dimension of the data is 21.9 with standard deviation depending on points : 12.2 taking into account sorted neighbours around each point between the 9-th and 20-th first ranks.
 ### Usage
 ```rust
     // allocation of a Hnsw structure to store data